-Adaptive Java [4] is an extension to Java that adds behavioral reflection to Java's structural reflection, by introducing new language constructs.
-These constructs are rooted in computational reflection [5, 6], which refers to the ability of a computational process to reason about (and possibly alter) its own behavior.
 The basic building blocks used in an Adaptive Java program are components, which in this context can be equated to adaptable classes.
 The key programming concept in Adaptive Java is to provide three separate component interfaces: one for performing normal imperative operations on the object (computation), one for observing internal behavior (introspection), and one for changing internal behavior (intercession).
 Operations in the computation dimension are referred to as invocations.
 Operations in the introspection dimension are called refractions; they offer a partial view of internal structure and behavior, but are not allowed to change the state or behavior of the component.
 Operations in the intercession dimension are called transmutations; they are used to modify the computational behavior of the component.

 An existing Java class can be converted into an adaptable component in two steps.
-In the first step, a baselevel Adaptive Java component is constructed from the Java class through an operation called absorption.
+In the first step, a base-level Adaptive Java component is constructed from the Java class through an operation called absorption, which uses the absorbs keyword.
 As part of the absorption procedure, mutable methods called invocations are created on the base-level component to expose the functionality of the absorbed class.
-Invocations are mutable in the sense that they can be added and removed from existing components at run time using meta-level transmutations.
+Invocations are mutable in the sense that they can be added to and removed from existing components at run time using meta-level transmutations.
 In the second step, metafication enables the creation of refractions and transmutations that operate on the base component.
-The meta-level can also be given a metalevel (meta-meta-level), which can be used to refract and transmute the meta-level.
-In theory, this reification of metalevels for other meta-levels could continue indefinitely [6].
+Meta components are defined using the metafy keyword.
+The meta-level can also be given a meta-level (meta-meta-level), which can be used to refract and transmute the meta-level.
+In theory, this reification of meta-levels for other meta-levels could continue indefinitely [11].
+Example code is provided in Section 3.2.